kailas098/Crypto-payment-app-using-blockchain/README.md

 cd blockchain-payment-app
 ```

-To run the application make sure streamlit is installed.
-If not run `pip install streamlit`
+The application requires streamlit so run `pip install streamlit`

-Run app
+Using streamlit run the app `fintech_finder.py`
 ```
 streamlit run fintech_finder.py
 ```

-From your **Ganache** application, copy the mnemonic phrase into a `.env` file and change the profile addresses to send and receive payments to the accounts.
+> **Note**
+I rely on **Ganache** for my blockchain environment while making this application.
+I use a copy of a mnemonic phrase into a `.env` from my ganache account.

 Here is a screenshot of the app run.